gaepdit/air-web/docs/Role-capabilities.md

 ## Public

-*Visitors* to this site currently have no access or capabilities.
+*Visitors* to this site can view the "printable" reports (ACC, FCE, and STR reports).
+They currently have no other access or capabilities.

 ## User